mattiadaq/Movie-reccomendation-ML/README.md

 # Movie-reccomendation-ML
-Using IMDB's ratings, this code should show you movies which are worth watching, based on genre, characters and ratings.
+Using IMDB's dataset, this code will reccomend you movies if you give it a movie which you like.
+It does this based on genre, characters and ratings.